 If you intend to apply for the doctoral programme at the LSM please take note of the following requirements:

 Applicants to the doctoral programme are required to hold either a Master's degree (MSc) or (a German university Diploma )and/or in exceptional cases a Bachelor's (BSc) with honours (4-year degree) in biology, biochemistry, bioinformatics, biophysics, biotechnology, medicine or in another related discipline.

 If you are an exceptional student with a Bachelor of honours, this must have been awarded with the final grade of first class degree, and in very extenuating cases with an upper second class degree (UK standard).
 During your BSc (4-year degree) you must have completed a research project with a written thesis, written or oral final examinations and at least six months to one year of advanced course work, respectively.
 It is not necessary to hold the BSc/MSc degree at the point of application.
-However, the degree will have to be awarded before being interviewed.
+However, the degree will have to be awarded before 31.07.2020.
 A final decision regarding eligibility can only be made after submission of a complete application and requires the approval of university officials.